This section provides an overview of the congestion management actions performed by Elia, either for its own needs or to support a neighboring TSO

 Improvement of the quality of input data for congestion management

 On December 9, 2021, CREG issued decision (B)658E/73 on the targets to be achieved by Elia in 2022 in the framework of the system balance as referred to in Article 27 of the tariff methodology.
 One of the incentives fixed in this decision is “Improvement of the quality of input data for congestion management”.
-The description indicates that the incentive primarily includes a report on the analysis of the most significant deviations between predictions and reality and an examination of possible short- and long-term solutions and secondly, includes a recommendation and proposal for implementation of concrete solutions in the form of a roadmap for the future.
-The final report can be downloaded here.
+The description indicates that the incentive primarily includes a report on the analysis of the most significant deviations between predictions and reality and an examination of possible short- and long-term solutions and secondly, includes a recommendation and proposal for implementation of concrete solutions in the form of a roadmap for the future. .
 The objective of this report is to give an overview of the current modelling practices (Individual and Common Grid Model) and to show transparency on the actual quality of the input data for congestion management.
 The report also covers a root-cause analysis of deviations in the input data (different forecasts f.e. wind, solar, load,…) and an implementation roadmap of a series of improvements.

 Quarterly Congestion Management Report